Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-07-13

 Meet Yoast SEO Premium 16.7!
 This release comes with extended support for headless WordPress.
 And the new Premium Algolia integration will improve the quality of your site search and help users find your most important content!
-Read more about what’s new in Yoast SEO 16.7 in [https://yoa.st/release-16-7](our release post)!
+Read more about what’s new in Yoast SEO 16.7 in [our release post](https://yoa.st/release-16-7)!

 #### Enhancements

-* Introduces an integration with the [https://wordpress.org/plugins/wp-search-with-algolia/](Algolia plugin by WebDevStudios).
+* Introduces an integration with the [Algolia plugin by WebDevStudios](https://wordpress.org/plugins/wp-search-with-algolia/).
 This will improve the quality of your site search if you use Algolia!

 #### Bugfixes